Apply for extension of a visa

 It is a condition for extension that the purpose of your visit remains unchanged and that you can document that a visa extension is necessary.
 You must also document that your travel insurance policy is valid for the period for which you want your visa to be extended.

-Normally, you can be granted this type of extension if:
+Besides the abovementioned situations where extraordinary circumstances are present, you can be granted this type of extension if:

 Fill in application